-In the academic year 2011-2012, the College served the educational needs of 10,744 full- and part-time students at both campuses through 92 academic programs or program options that lead to a certificate or to an associate degree in arts, science, or applied science.
-There were 2,184 more students enrolled in non-credit courses and Business and Industry Services programs.
-During the last academic year, 77% of students were enrolled in one of the College's degree or certificate programs or program options.
-Courses at both locations are offered at convenient times for both full- and part-time study during the day, evening, and Saturdays.
-The College's 465 full- and part-time faculty members and 122 staff are committed to continuing the proud tradition of the institution.
+In the academic year 2012-2013, the College served the educational needs of 11,256 full- and part-time students through 98 academic programs or program options that lead to a certificate or to an associate degree in arts, science, or applied science.
+There were 1,487 more students enrolled in non-credit courses and Business and Industry Services programs.
+During the last academic year, 79% of students were enrolled in one of the College's degree or certificate programs or program options.
+Courses are offered at convenient times for both full- and part-time study during the day, evening, and Saturdays.
+The College's 387 full- and part-time faculty members and 145 staff are committed to continuing the proud tradition of the institution.
 The College looks forward to serving the residents and businesses of South Central Connecticut.

-At the Long Wharf Campus, the focus is on associate degrees and certificates in academic and career programs.
-The North Haven location offers associate degrees and certificates in health care fields, engineering technology, technical study programs, and more.
+The downtown campus offers all credit and non-credit courses towards associate degrees and certificates in academic and career programs.
+The North Haven location currently houses our Automotive programs.
 All degree programs are transferable to four-year colleges and universities.
 Curricula have been designed with local employment needs in mind.
 Developmental courses in English, reading, and mathematics are offered to enhance student academis skill levels.
 English as a Second Language courses are also offered.